The Nursing Education program prepares you to function as an academic or clinical

 Applications are accepted November 1 - May 1 for fall entry.

 Want more?
-View our Ask The Expert video session with Director Graduate Admissions, Scott Ranges and Graduate Program faculty!
+View our Ask The Expert video session with Graduate Program faculty and staff!

 As an MSN nursing education student, you will gain a strong foundation in education